tasal-labs/homelab/README.md

 # My Homelab Setup
-This repo contains details of my homelab including network diagrams, services, features, and everything else.
+This repo contains details of my homelab including network diagrams, services, and features.
 This is a work in progress and I still have a lot to update and work on.
 ## Stack
 - Proxmox VE
 - pfSense